Add a new machine

 How does adding a new node to Rudder work?

-Install rudder-agent on the new node (using a standard software repo)
+Install rudder-agent on the new node (using a standard software repository)

 It will automatically register itself to its server